gdjohnson/TK19/concepts/opticratics.md

 "Authenticity has been weaponized.
 It’s a term that’s really been abused.
 You can almost say today’s society is characterized by an authenticity-industrial complex.
 We’re more concerned with appearing real than being real."
 (Eric Hu, _SSense_)

 "Authenticity has come to mean 'well-integrated social performance.'"
 (Crystal Cultures)

+"The attentive pupil who wishes to _be_ attentive, his eyes riveted on the teacher, his ears open wide, so exhausts himself in playing the attentive role that he ends up by no longer hearing anything."
+(Sartre)

 “How, simply on the basis of patterns of stimulation across the sensory receptors, can embodied, situated brains alter and adapt so as to act as useful nodes (ones that incur considerable metabolic expense) for the origination of adaptive response?
 Notice how different this conception is to ones in which the problem is posed as one of establishing a mapping relation between environmental and inner states.
 The task is not to find such a mapping but to infer the nature of the signal source (the world) from just the varying input signal itself.”
 (Andy Clark, Surfing Uncertainty)